Jim-JMCD/TestFilesMake/README.md

 TestFilesMake is a Linux portable executable created from the bash script [Test_Files_Make](https://github.com/Jim-JMCD/Test_Files_Make/) (private Github repository) using shc.

+Use [TestFilesCreate](https://github.com/Jim-JMCD/TestFilesCreate/) as an alternative :
+* If a tree of directories is required for test data;
+* If random sized data files is required.
+Size range is uswer defined
+* If you do not require sparse files.
+Sparse files only avalaible in TestFilesMake

 ### Dependency
 This requires a bash environment to run.
 An exceutable created from the *shc* utility always requires bash.
 More : [Github shc](https://github.com/neurobin/shc)